SwedbankPay/developer.swedbankpay.com/payments/index.md

 * The payment is the container object that holds all transactions that will be created during the payment process.
-You specify which payment instrument to use, i.e. if you want to initiate a credit card payment, an invoice payment or a Swish payment, etc. This is managed by specific instrument calls to PayEx's API Platform, where you need to include all necessary payment details - like amount, description, references to your system, etc. This example shows a card payment post.
+You specify which payment instrument to use, i.e. if you want to initiate a credit card payment, an invoice payment or a Swish payment, etc. This is managed by specific instrument calls to Swedbank Pay's API Platform, where you need to include all necessary payment details - like amount, description, references to your system, etc. This example shows a card payment post.
 * When Swedbank Pay receives this information, a payment  will be created and you will be given a unique paymentID in return.
 The response also include (in a true RESTful way) the URI's to possible further actions, given the state